oktadev/okta-blog/_source/_posts/2024-02-28-okta-authentication-angular.md

 author: alisa-duncan
 by: advocate
 communities: [javascript]
 description: "Use the Okta Angular SDK to add flexible runtime configuration loading.
-Check out how to do so in a standalone angular application!"
+Check out how to do so in a standalone Angular application!"
 tags: [angular, oidc, sdk, configuration]
 tweets:
 - ""